Border Gateway Protocol Complexity

 Before we get into the technical details of which protocol routers use to forward messages, let us address the basics.
 We know we have Layer 2 switches that create Ethernet LANs.
 So, all endpoints physically connect to a Layer 2 switch.
 And if you are on a single LAN with one large VLAN, you are prepared with this setup as switches work out of the box, causing conclusions based on Layer 2 MAC addresses.
 However, what if you want to send data from your network to another, across the Internet, or a different set of VLANs in different IP subnets?

 In this case, we need a Layer 3 router and the process of IP routing with an IP forwarding algorithm.
-So, if you want to know which protocol routers use to forward messages?
+So, do you want to know which protocol routers are used to forward messages?
 The Layer 3 router uses the information in the IP header to determine whether and where to forward each received packet and which network interface to send the packet to.

 Examples: Forwarding Routing Protocols